marcosvdotcom/Fall25_LibResearch/content/1-concept_to_question.md

 	- use the facets on the left side of the screen to limit by date and other parameters
 	- use related by to find content with similar key words
 1. Repeat your search in a disciplinary database such as [ERIC](https://www.proquest.com/eric)
+	- as before, use the facets on the left side of the screen to limit by date and other parameters
 	- _What do you notice about the similarities and differences between the disciplinary database and google scholar?
 Share your thoughts in the form_
 1. Refine and repeat your search, looking for:
 	- Articles with a lot of citations (prominence in field)